 Welcome to Envisioning Women's Places in the 19th Century: Photographs from the George Washington Wilson Collection.

 Presenting rarely seen photographs from the Victorian and Edwardian era, this exhibition showcases the spaces women inhabited, from the studio to the golf course, and from points across the globe including Australia and the African continent.
 It demonstrates the broad range of activities in which women participated during this moment of transition from 19th-century industrialisation to the modernity of the pre-war 20th century.

 Aberdonian photographer George Washington Wilson, his son Charles, and the employees of the George Washington Wilson & Co. company, captured images of women from all classes of society and from across the world.
-Containing some of the most striking photographs from the vast George Washing Wilson & Co. collection, this exhibition brings women's lives - the hard labour they often undertook, as well as their means of entertainment and enjoyment - into focus.
+Containing some of the most striking works from the vast George Washing Wilson & Co. collection, this exhibition brings women's lives - the hard labour they often undertook, as well as their means of entertainment and enjoyment - into focus.